tlietz/bounce_out/README.md

 ## Remembering the player id of a client after disconnecting

-When a client recconnects to the server after temporarily disconnecting, the server needs to send the correct `playerId` to that client.
+When a client reconnects to the server after temporarily disconnecting, the server needs to send the correct `playerId` to that client.
 This is how the server does that.